*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 The godfather of Eixample’s city grid is urban planner Ildefons Cerdà.
 He believed in healthy everyday living through basic needs — among those are sunlight, ventilation, greenery, and ease of movement.

-These quadrangular blocks with shaved-off corners serve a purpose.
+These quadrangular blocks with shaved-off corners, or peculiar octagonal blocks, serve a purpose.
 The 45º angle was determined by the degree that a steam tram was able to turn.
 It also eases fluidity of traffic as cars don’t need to slow down as much and allows a more comfortable turn for drivers.

 Today, drivers take advantage of these chaflanes to park (and double park) their vehicles.
 A few chamfered buildings makes interesting angles:

 The buildings are faced in a way to get excellent exposure from of the sun.
 Below, the images in the two columns on the right represent street intersections in the winter and summer and how the sun hits the buildings.

 You can see they gets more sunlight than on the left-hand images, where the intersections lie north-south.

 Below, the yellow parts in the image below represent sunlight and how it moves in a counterclockwise position during the daytime.
 Twenty meters between the blocks also provide ample space for light to pass through.The benefits reaped in the winter are more light for daily activities and insulation of buildings, which means energy savings.
 In the summer, shadows are cast into all the streets, cooling down the city.
 And let’s not forget the psychological benefits of the glorious sunlight.

 Originally, buildings were supposed to be constructed until the height of the yellow square as shown above.
 The sunlight would penetrate all the buildings, including the bottom floor.

 Cerdà’s plans were ignored.
 Buildings rose up to 24 meters, blocking the air and sunshine that was supposed to circulate.